Melody171/soss-github-workshop/guides/github-pages.md

 - Double-check that your repository is set to **public**
 - Confirm you’ve selected the correct branch (`main`) under the Pages settings
 - Make sure there’s a valid Markdown or HTML file in the root folder
-- Refresh the page or wait a few minutes — sometimes the first build takes a little longer
+- Refresh the page or wait a few minutes as sometimes the first build takes a little longer

 ---